Bardolph-Automation-Inc/bardolph/docs/language.rst

 After a scheduled wait, the delay timer is essentially reset.
 For example::

   time at 12:00 on all
-  time 60000 off all
+  time 60 off all

-This would turn on all the lights at noon and then turm them off 60,000 ms. later, which would be at 12:01 p.m.
+This would turn on all the lights at noon and then turm them off 60 seconds later, which would be at 12:01 p.m.

 .. index::